chrisBRN/web-safe-fonts/README.md

 "To avoid mistakes in escaping, it is recommended to quote font family names that contain white space, digits, or punctuation characters other than hyphens"

+The font families themselves were largely taken from [Kinsta](https://kinsta.com/blog/web-safe-fonts/), if your interested in web safe fonts I'd also recommend [Maddy Osman via Hubspot](https://blog.hubspot.com/website/web-safe-html-css-fonts)

 ## Vanilla CSS

 ### Serif